mikeqfu/pyrcs/docs/source/quick-start.rst

 Mileage file of a given ELR
 ---------------------------

-Further to the codes of ELRs, each ELR is associated with a mileage file, which specifies the major mileages for the ELR.
-To get the mileage data, we can use the method :meth:`ELRMileages.fetch_mileage_file()<pyrcs.line_data.ELRMileages.fetch_mileage_file>`.
+In addition to the codes of ELRs, each ELR is associated with a mileage file that specifies the major mileages along the line.
+To retrieve this data, we can use the :meth:`ELRMileages.fetch_mileage_file()<pyrcs.line_data.ELRMileages.fetch_mileage_file>` method.

-For example, let's try to get the `mileage file for 'AAM'`_:
+For example, to get the `mileage file for 'AAM'`_:

-.. _`mileage file for 'AAM'`: http://www.railwaycodes.org.uk/elrs/_mileages/a/aam.shtm

 .. code-block:: python